Hellmakima/python_b-spline-curve/README.md

 The project allows you to draw points on a Pygame window by clicking with the mouse.
 It then constructs and displays Bezier curves based on these points using various techniques:

-- **Bezier Curve Calculation**: The project implements a function to calculate points on a Bezier curve given control points.
-- **Curve Smoothing**: It smooths out the curve by adding additional control points between the original points.
+- **Bezier Curve**: A curve defined by a start end and two control points.
-- **Visualization**: Each point and segment of the curve is rendered using Pygame's drawing functions.

-## Requirements

-To run this project, you need:

-- Python 3.x
-- Pygame library (`pip install pygame`)
+- **B-Spline Curve**: A continuous curve with multiple control points drawn using Bezier curves.

+_honestly doesn't deserve to be a whole repo._

-## How to Use
+## Usage

-1. **Run the Program**: Execute the Python script (`python bezier_curves.py`).
+1. **Run the Program**: get pygame and run the program.
 2. **Add Control Points**: Click on the Pygame window to add control points.
 These points will define the Bezier curve.
-3. **Quit**: Press any key or close the window to quit the program.
+3. **Tweak parameters**: Adjust the parameters to change the smoothness and other settings.

-## Files

-- **bezier_curves.py**: The main Python script containing the code to draw Bezier curves.
-- **readme.md**: This file, providing information about the project.

-## Credits

-- **Author**: Sufiyan
-- **License**: This project is licensed under nothing.

-## Notes

-- Modify the `fps` variable to adjust the frame rate.
-- Adjust the `offset` parameter in `draw_bezier` function for smoother or coarser curves.
-- Feel free to experiment with different points and curves to understand how Bezier curves work.

 ## Example

-Here’s a screenshot of the program in action:
+Here's a screenshot of the program in action:

 ![Bezier Curves Example](https://github.com/Hellmakima/python_b-spline-curve/blob/main/b-spline_curve.PNG)